hamhpc/ARSandbox/README.md

 "Why do I want this installed on CentOS if the developer shows installing on Ubuntu?"

 This is a common issue within the world of Open Source Software.
 Many developers make the choice to use Ubuntu to develop their applications.
-It's a choice based on that Ubuntu has a better environment as a Desktop computer system.
-It's easier to develop applications on.
+It's a choice based on that Ubuntu has a good desktop environment to develop applications with.

 However, in Academics and Academic research programs, many Systems/IT Environments are heavily invested in Red Hat Enterprise Based Operating systems.
 So Ubuntu is something that isn't as common in the Data Center and skill-sets of IT.
 As a System's person myself, I do what I can to facilitate this gap between developer's and systems people.
 This helps everyone as when a researcher comes to IT for help with a project (like this one ARSandbox) it makes it more difficult for IT to try to manage an Operating System they aren't as familiar with.